 You Will Need:

-• A properly encoded video file for each channel.
-Here’s a complete list of supported formats.
+- A properly encoded video file for each channel.
+Here’s a complete list of supported formats with further details here.
 (I have synced many H.264 encoded MOV and MP4 files with success.)

 (Each player will connect to the switch)